ang-zeyu/infisearch/docs/src/getting_started.md

 > This documentation uses an alternative interface (try the search function!), which is covered [later](./search_configuration.md#ui-mode).
 > To preview the defaults, head on over [here](./getting_started_mdbook.md#preview), and click on the <kbd>Auto</kbd> button.

-If you require more, have a look through here first, then head on over to the subsequent configuration pages.
+If you require more (e.g. indexing custom json files), have a look through here first, then head on over to the subsequent configuration pages.

 ## Installing the indexer